Theros Block: Plot

 The block's main protagonist is Elspeth Tirel, a White-wielding human planeswalker first introduced as a member of her adopted homeworld Bant in Shards of Alara, whose travels have brought her to Theros.
 It is actually not her first visit; some time in the past she had sojourned briefly there, witnessing a clash between Heliod and Purphoros and absconding with a sword that was dropped during the tumult.
 This sword, Godsend, was the property of Heliod, and when she returned to Theros he attempted to reclaim it by force.
 Of course, as a planeswalker, her magical powers were sufficient to resist him.
 Insecure in his powers, he transformed the sword into a spear and tasked Elspeth with traveling to his temple in Meletis.
 On her journey, she encountered Polukranos, World Eater, a giant hydra who had been released during the initial conflict between Heliod and Purphoros and which had terrorized the countryside ever since.
 By putting an end to this menace, she earned the approbation of Heliod and was declared Elspeth, Sun's Champion.

 The block's primary antagonist is Xenagos, The Reveler.
 Once a satyr hedonist in the Skola Valley, his planeswalking turned him to nihilism, infusing him with the realization that, in the grand scheme of things, he mattered little and less.
 After returning to Theros, he decided to ascend to the Theran pantheon.
 To do this, he spread lies and rumors about Godsend, so that Elspeth was beset by many of the Theran gods during her journey to Meletis.
 He then gathered an army of savage creatures and attacked the city of Akros, forcing Elspeth to lead a hasty defense.
 Despite desperate odds, the Sun's Champion prevailed, and the city of Akros was consumed in celebration.
-Unbeknowest to all, though, the bacchanalia was the final ingredient Xenagos needed to deify himself.
+Unbeknownst to all, though, the bacchanalia was the final ingredient Xenagos needed to deify himself.
 Ascended, he became Xenagos, God of Revels.
 Heliod, his wrath awakened by the undermining of the sacred Pantheon, blames Elspeth for Xenagos’s ascension and seeks to kill her.
 Elspeth is forced to flee into the wilderness, where she finds fellow planeswalker Ajani Goldmane and enlists his help.
 Ajani, who feels he owes a debt to Elspeth for her help on his home plane of Alara during the great Conflux, agrees to journey with Elspeth into the starry underworld of Nyx, where legend has it that somewhere hidden deep is the secret to killing a god.